sultancode123/apnacollege/README.md

 # apnacollege
-this is my apa college repo
+this is my apna college repo